gggmmm/qflow_install_script_ubuntu/README.md

 Script to install all the dependencies for [qflow](https://github.com/RTimothyEdwards/qflow).

 Tested for Ubuntu 20.04 installed with minimal settings, no updates, and no 3rd party software.

+Requires around 1.5GB of space for the compiles.